lightbend/cloudflow-contrib/Readme.md

 ```
 If you are an existing customer of Lightbend and we have not contacted, please reach out to support.
-All existing contacts will be honored and assistance with migration to new tools is available.
+All existing contracts will be honored and assistance with migration to new tools is available.
 ```

 # Cloudflow Community Supported integrations